 - Struggled to find tenants who will take care of the property?

-- Struggled to find tenants who will stay for more than one lease term?
+- Struggled to find good tenants who will stay for more than one lease term?

 - Struggled to implement financial and security checks in order to limit your liability?